reguv760/gatsby-storeytime/README.md

    - Integrate Captcha if possible
    - Feedback upon submission (i.e. message was sent!)
    - (Optional) Toggle button to send a copy of form submission to sender.

-   - Once working, let me know if Contact should be a section in the index or it's own route/page.
+b.
+Add Scrollable Anchor animation for Contact component in index from "Contact" in Nav.

+Up for grabs

+1. Make Navigation component based on CMS
+2. Make Footer component editable from CMS
+   - Copyright information based on company name
+   - Social icons should:
+     a) Icon appear based on Enable/Disable conditions or
+     b) Icon appear based if there's a URL

 # CMS Features

-## use this [link](https://github.com/netlify-templates/gatsby-starter-netlify-cms/blob/master/static/admin/config.yml) for yml features
+1. ### use this [link](https://github.com/netlify-templates/gatsby-starter-netlify-cms/blob/master/static/admin/config.yml) for yml features

-- Editable Homepage Banner
+2. Editable Homepage Banner
+   - Enable/Disable banner on homepage

 # gatsby-starter-forty